Naturalism / Physicalism / Materialism

-Scientistic zealots, in their crazed endeavor to explain (away) consciousness and everything else, often turn to the concept of “emergent properties” to explain how consciousness “arises from” inanimate material processes.
+People who desire to find explanations for all things under a physicalists paradigm often turn to the concept of “emergent properties” to explain how consciousness “arises from” inanimate material processes.
 Per emergent properties, macroscopic phenomena seem to arise out of nowhere as a result of the interaction of their microscopic parts, and consciousness seems to arise out of nowhere—at least in that it’s unaccountable for—so therefore consciousness must be an emergent property.

 But emergent properties should be mechanically understood and derivable (such as by arriving at a snowflake by simulating water molecules or by reasoning about them with sophisticated math), or at least derivable in principle with enough knowledge of the workings of the system.
 That’s not the case with consciousness as an emergent property, because consciousness isn’t even a physical concept (like, say, snowflakes and their constituent atoms are).
 So emergent property as something truly understandable is thus abstracted and objectified as a concept, and then overextended to apply where it doesn’t belong.
 Thus accounting for consciousness via “emergent properties” seems to me like a magician pulling a rabbit out of a hat.